awsdocs/aws-freertos-docs/doc_source/ota-code-sign-cert-mchip.md

    This command displays an ARN for your certificate\.
 You need this ARN when you create an OTA update job\.
 **Note**
-This step is written with the assumption that you are going to use Code Signing for Amazon FreeRTOS to sign your firmware images\.
-Although the use of Code Signing for Amazon FreeRTOS is recommended, you can sign your firmware images manually\.
+This step is written with the assumption that you are going to use Code Signing for AWS IoT to sign your firmware images\.
+Although the use of Code Signing for AWS IoT is recommended, you can sign your firmware images manually\.